KipCollo/ToolsCorn/DevOps/VCS/Git/4-branch.md

 # Branching

-* git branch

-This command lets us create, list, rename, and delete branches.
+- `git branch` - This command lets us create, list, rename, and delete branches.
 Let's look at a few examples.

 ```bash
 # this lists the name of the branches present